 If you want to know more…

 Unlike most international design companies, we don’t have a head office.
-Our London and San Francisco studios are equal partners who work together all the time.
+Our three studios are equal partners who work together all the time.
 It’s been that way since we started back in 1992.
 Collaborating on projects across 5,362 miles isn’t always easy, especially with the time difference, but we’ve persisted because it really helps to make our work better.
 We believe it’s our secret weapon.

 We think of strategy and design as a single discipline.
 We’ve seen too many “Strategy decks” that make great reading but don’t translate into original visual designs.
 Over 25% of designers are dyslexic*, so a twenty-page text-laden document doesn’t cut it!
 Designers think visually and differently.
 Our briefs combine the strategic vision AND inspiration for designers to use their natural abilities.
 Our briefs are co authored by a team that includes the designers who are responsible for the end product.
 Our briefs are short, clear and visually rich.
 They provide springboards for visual ideas that are strategically distinct and genuinely inspiring for designers.
 We call them “Clarity Briefs”.

 *Source: The Dyslexic Advantage, Brock L Eide MD MA & Fernette F Eide MD